Stability of Opioid Dose Assessor (SODA)

 Digital product design

 We wanted to build an accessible product design framework that wouldn’t intimidate or frustrate audiences.
-At the same time it needed to be clear and concise to underpin the very clinical topic that it was addressing.
-We implemented a soft palette of gradients alongside a clinical and accessible font choice that alluded to the pharmaceutical nature of the product.
-We also employed the use of emoji’s within the results table so that we could remove any stigma or tone through wording and hopefully provide people comfort in seeking out further assistance if required.
+At the same time it needed to be clear and concise, to underpin the clinical topic that it was addressing.
+We implemented a soft colour palette of gradients alongside a clinical and accessible font choice that alludes to the pharmaceutical nature of the product.
+We used emojis in the results table to help remove any potential stigma from the tone of wording and hopefully provide comfort to people seeking out further assistance.

 Database architecture

-We needed to make sure that there was a robust database architecture that underpinned the product.
+We had to build a robust database architecture to underpin the product.
 It would need to scale to handle an exponential amount of data with anonymous users potentially using a randomly generated login based on an ID generated within the app.
-We had to think how best to develop this digital product so that it could produce results quickly and be scalable.
-We adopted a React framework that was combined with a Google Firebase realtime database.
-This was prototyped and tested through all phases of product exploration right up to product release.
+We had to develop this to produce results quickly and be scalable.
+We adopted a React framework combined with a Google Firebase realtime database.
+This was prototyped and user tested through all phases of product development, right up to its release.

-We assist entrepreneurs and enterprise organisations in taking new digital products to market.
-This often involves initial concept planning, commercial and investment conversations and brand positioning alongside the scoping of the product specification itself.
-We achieve this through workshop sessions, conceptual storyboarding and prototype testing.
-Speak with our team to begin your project today.
+We assist entrepreneurs and business taking new digital products to market.
+This can involve initial concept planning, commercial and investment conversations, and brand positioning alongside the scoping and design of the product itself.
+We achieve this through workshops, design sprints, conceptual storyboarding, user testing and prototype testing.
+Speak to our team about how we can support you.